separate and equal telephone

 10def test_passing_booleans():

-all the tests are still green because all the calls to the text function that was in test_telephone.py are now to the text function in telephone.py in the src folder.
+all the tests are still green because all the calls that were to the text function of test_telephone.py in the tests folder, now go to the text function of telephone.py in the src folder.
 When src.telephone.text is called Python follows this path

 src.telephone.text